What is the LISA?

 - Pupils can choose their main subjects according to their own interests and skills in which they take the IB exams.

-- The CAS (Creativity, Activity and Service) program to be completed as part of the IB Diploma Program can be advantageous in the application process for admission to universities.
+- The CAS (Creativity, Activity and Service) program to be completed as part of the IB Diploma Programme can be advantageous in the application process for admission to universities.
 In the CAS program, pupils are involved outside of school in the areas of creativity, sport and social issues.

 - The Extended Essay (an international pre-academic paper) prepares students for writing seminar papers at universities.
 Writing an extended essay lays an important foundation for later studies.